-Note that fill patterns on the first row of the Region Style dialog box are Windows standard and tend to print faster.
+Note that fill patterns on the first row of the REGION STYLE dialog box are Windows standard and tend to print faster.
 The other patterns are bitmaps MapInfo has created for your use.
 You might want to consider this when you are selecting fill patterns.
-See also Recommendations for Effective Pattern Scaling in Chapter 2 on page 95 for more information regarding scaling and printing fill patterns.
+See also Recommendations for Effective Pattern Scaling in the MapInfo Professional User Guide (Unabridged) on the Installation CD for more information regarding scaling and printing fill patterns.